 Yes, I do print commissions but prefer to review the image or pictures before committing.
-In order to paint a piece of art that the clients like, there is a process for coming up some initial designs.
+In order to paint a piece of art that the clients like, there is a process for coming up with some initial designs.
 Also, I have a payment process with a deposit in advance.

 - Do you number and sign your prints?